 Testing Donated Blood for Infections

 Blood transfusions can transmit infectious organisms carried in the donor's blood.
 That is why health officials have restricted blood donor eligibility and made blood testing thorough.
-All blood donations are tested for infection with the organisms that cause viral hepatitis, AIDS, selected other viral disorders (such as Zika virus Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more and West Nile virus), Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoan Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
-The protozoa may enter... read more , and syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+All blood donations are tested for infection with the organisms that cause viral hepatitis, AIDS, selected other viral disorders (such as Zika virus Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more and West Nile virus West Nile Virus Infection West Nile virus infection is a viral disease spread primarily from mosquitoes to people.
+Most people have mild or no symptoms, but some people develop a severe infection that affects the central... read more ), Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoan Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
+The protozoa... read more , and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more .
+It... read more ).